 Western States offers a variety of printing methods for your convenience.
 The method of printing used depends on the customers exact need and budget.
 There are multiple ways that Western States can print envelopes for you:

-Flexography, typically referred to as "flexo", is ideal for quality printed pieces that need to be completed quickly, economically, or in large quantities.
+Flexography, typically referred to as "flexo" printing, is ideal for quality printed pieces that need to be completed quickly, economically, or in large quantities.
 An offshoot of letterpress, flexography uses the same raised image area, which is inked by an anilox roll.
 The roll is pressed directly against the envelope die cut to produce the image.
 Unlike heavy paste inks used on a traditional letterpress, flexographic ink is very watery.
 Consequently, the inks system consists of only two rollers rather than multiple-form rollers with heavy inks.
 Photopolymer plates are used for flexography printing.
 Whether water- or alcohol-based, flexographic inks enable high-speed print runs that dry instantly.

 When letterpress quality is not acceptable, lithography or "offset" printing is a wise choice.
 Lithography delivers exceptional print quality, but is not as economical as letterpress or flexography.
 Using a flat printing plate, lithography relies on the principle that the non-image area has an affinity to water and the image area has an affinity to paste inks.
 The plate transfers ink to a rubber blanket, which then transfers the ink to the paper and produces the image.
 We also offer UV drying capabilites on select four-color printing jobs.

 The newest form of all of our printing processes, digital printing is an economical option for short-run jobs.
 Digital printing does not use a traditional printing plate - the image is sent digitally to the machine and printed directly on the product.
 There are multiple forms of digital equipment in the marketplace, and Western States has both inkjet and toner-based equipment in house.
 Want to learn more?
 Click here for more information and samples!